-Our Goals & Values
+Our goal & Values:

 To educate young people, encouraging them to reach their full potential.

-We’re particularly proud that we’re able to offer a space for Somali women, as they are often marginalised and find it difficult to make friends, especially as English isn’t their first language.
+We’re particularly proud that we’re able to offer a space for women, as they are often marginalised and find it difficult to make friends, especially if English isn’t their first language.
 It’s important that they feel empowered which is why we equip them with the necessary skills to become more confident and take an active part in the community.

 Sessions for women take place every Saturday and some of the topics we cover include Arabic lessons, Muhadaras (Islamic lectures) and advice on how the local authority, education system and health services work.

 In addition we do parent and youth workshops addressing everyday issues that people face.
 These are run by a professional family life coach who explores the parent child relationship and dynamics.

 Elays Network works with hundreds of young people, adults and seniors in and around Wandsworth.
 Our volunteers, donations received and service users, is what keeps us going year after year.
 We have positively impacted so many lives of people and we need you to get involved to continue our good work.
 Give back to your community and look at ways you can get involved below.

 We have programmes on offer for all ages no matter what your background is.
 Take a look and enquire today.

 We value our volunteers.
 Whatever your talent, you can use them to help improve the lives of people in the community.

 Make a Donation